-Our focus for March 2019 will be eating more plant-based, whole foods.
-Lots of fruits, vegetables, nuts, unrefined whole grain foods, seeds, beans, plant-based meat substitutes, etc.
+Our focus for March 2020 will be eating more nutrient-rich, fiber-rich plant foods.
+That means lots of vegetables, fruits, nuts, unrefined whole grain foods, seeds, beans, healthy plant-based meat substitutes, etc.

 Do you have to go completely Vegan or completely cut out meat for this challenge?
 NO!
-It’s up to you to decide just how meatless you want to go.
+It’s up to you to decide just how meatless you want to be.

 Join us!
 Goals for this month’s self-guided challenge:

-1) Commit to eating Meatless Every Monday.
+- Commit to going Meatless Every Monday.
 No flesh foods.
-No chicken, beef, pork, seafood etc. You may also want to cut out eggs, but we know that may be a challenge if you are new to plant-based eating.
-We also suggest cutting out dairy to get the biggest impact.
+No chicken, beef, pork, seafood etc. We also suggest cutting out dairy to get the biggest impact.

-Curious about Vegetarianism or Veganism?
+- Curious about Vegetarianism or Veganism?
 Go ALL Out and make all of your meals completely plant-based.
 Give it a try for one week… or the whole month.
 The choice is up to you.
 (IF you decide to go completely meatless, consider taking a Vitamin B12 supplement.)

 How is going meatless beneficial for weight loss and health?

 Plant foods are great for weight loss, especially low calorie, high fiber foods, like greens, beans and celery.
 These foods are full of fiber, nutrients, anti-oxidants, healthy carbs and more.
 Fiber rich food can be very filling, thus keeping you satisfied for hours.
 Fruit can be a great substitue for candy and cookies.
 On a low carb plan or worried about sugar intake due to blood sugar issues?
 Focus on low glycemic index fruits and veggies.

 Want to join us?
 Are you in?
 Leave us a comment below and let us know.
 The fun starts on Sunday, March 1st!

 “I’m going Meatless in March with @blackweightloss!